YoSSalam8/Webhook-Driven-Task-Processing-Pipeline/README.md

 A backend service that receives webhooks, queues them for asynchronous processing, applies a configured transformation, and delivers the processed result to one or more subscriber endpoints.

 This project was built as a simplified event-processing pipeline inspired by webhook automation platforms.
-It focuses on reliability, separation of concerns, and traceability.
+It focuses on reliability, separation of concerns, traceability, and background job processing.

 ---